 It doesn't matter if you sell one line or a dozen.
 Keeping the prospects flowing into your agency will be critical to your continued success.
 You may have sources supplying you with substandard leads that go absolutely nowhere.

 Why not try new prospecting methods if you're also offering new insurance lines?
-Warm, real-time leads and live call transfers from Nectar put you in touch with prospects who are looking to buy right now.
+Warm, real-time leads from Nectar put you in touch with prospects who are looking to buy right now.
 These shoppers have been thoroughly pre-qualified and stand ready to make a buying decision.
 The tedious legwork has been done, and you're on the phone with one goal in mind: Sell that new insurance line.

 If you plan on offering new insurance lines, you need to spend less time prospecting and more time getting up to speed on additional products, Nectar can help.
-We deliver real-time and live-transfer leads on your schedule and tailored to your line of business.
+We deliver real-time leads on your schedule and tailored to your line of business.
 You just need to pick up the phone and do what you do best: Sell.
 Contact us today for more information.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.